LesFerch/DragOptions/README.md

 ![image](https://github.com/LesFerch/DragOptions/assets/79026235/14aea680-baaa-4eaf-8895-bf6d96cfa45b)

 Select this option to set the mouse drag sensitivity.
-The change is immediate and permanent (per user) when you clck **OK**.
+The change is immediate and permanent (per user) when you click **OK**.
 The value is the number of pixels you must move the cursor, with the button held down, before a drag operation starts.

 On high density screens, the default value of 4 pixels is too little for most users and causes unwanted drag events.
 This is most problematic when you only want the right-click options to appear instead of the drag options.
 Similar issues occur with tablets and pen input.
 Increasing this value should prevent the unwanted drag events.